h5bp/html5-boilerplate/doc/extend.md

 documentation](http://developer.apple.com/library/safari/#documentation/AppleApplications/Reference/SafariHTMLRef/Articles/MetaTags.html)
 on Apple's site.

 ### Apple Touch Icons

 Touch Icons can be seen as the favicons of mobile devices and tablets.

-If your site or icons are in a sub-directory, you will need to reference the icons using `link` elements placed in the HTML `head` of your document.
+If your site or icons are in a sub-directory, you will need to reference the icons using `link` elements placed in the HTML `head` of your document, e.g.:

 ```html
 <link rel="apple-touch-icon-precomposed" href="apple-touch-icon-precomposed.png">